The Chief Nursing Officer Institute™

 Scholarship Opportunities

-Applicants are eligible to apply for scholarship support if they meet one or more of the following criteria:
+You're eligible to apply if you meet one or more of the following:

-• Currently serve in a nurse leadership role or are on the pathway to becoming a Chief Nursing Officer (CNO).
+• Currently serve in a senior nurse leadership role or are aspiring to, new to, or established in a CNO position

-• Work in a rural hospital, community health setting, or for an organization with limited financial capacity to support professional development.
+• Work in a rural hospital, community health center, or an organization with limited development funding

-• Bring a background or perspective that is not often well-represented in traditional leadership development settings.
+• Bring a perspective or background underrepresented in traditional leadership programs

 How to Apply

-Complete our online application form and include a letter from your organization indicating the financial support they can provide.
-Applications are open until June 1st.
-Scholarships are awarded on a rolling basis, so early submissions are encouraged.
+Complete the online application and include a letter from your organization indicating what financial support, if any, they can provide.
+Applications close March 15th.
+Scholarships are awarded on a rolling basis—submit early for best consideration.

 Dr. Joyce Batcheller